 Small Towns: What a perfect time to discover many surprises you'll find in our towns tucked away in the valleys in the 15 counties of western North Carolina that we cover.
 See our favorite mountain small towns and a full guide for each!

 Biltmore Village: Located across from the entrance to Biltmore Estate, the Village is home to more than 40 unique shops and 10 cafes and restaurants.
 Tree-lined streets, brick sidewalks and period architecture make it a delight to stroll through and explore.
 See our Biltmore Village Guide.

 Spa Pampering: What a great excuse to head to a spa!
 And since we are a mecca for holistic and alternative health, you can try something new.
 Find a spa!

 Art: Asheville is an epicenter of art, so this is the place to find one-of-a-kind gifts and watch artists at work.
 In addition to the galleries downtown and Biltmore Village, head to the Folk Art Center and the River Arts District.
 See our Gallery Guide.

 Outdoors: Don't let a little rain deter your outdoor adventures.
 Drive through and above the clouds on the Blue Ridge Parkway.
-See our list of 15 scenic drives.
 Or, put on your raincoat and waterproof shoes for a misty hike with all the fresh scents of the lush forest.
 You can even enjoy waterfalls without getting wet with roadside beauties like Looking Glass Falls or Dry Falls.